3. Debugging in Eclipse

 Delete your breakpoint and add a breakpoint for class loading.
 Debug your program again and verify that the debugger stops when your class is loaded.

-class.
-Debug your program and follow the execution of the count
+Counter class.
+Debug your program and follow the execution of the count method.
+Define a Detailed Formatter for your

-method.
+Counter which uses the getResult method.
 Debug your program again and verify that your new formatter is used.
 Delete your breakpoint and add a breakpoint for class loading.
 Debug your program again and verify that the debugger stops when your class is loaded.

 If you find errors in this tutorial please notify me (see the top of the page).
 Please note that due to the high volume of feedback I receive, I cannot answer questions to your implementation.
 Ensure you have read the vogella FAQ, I also don't answer questions answered in the FAQ.